ray-project/ray/doc/source/serve/production-guide/kubernetes.md

 To follow along, save this CR locally in a file named `ray_v1alpha1_rayservice.yaml`:

 :::{note}
-- The example `RayService` uses very small resource requests because it's only for demonstration.
-In production, you'll want to provide more resources to the cluster.
+- The example `RayService` uses very low `numCpus` values for demonstration purposes.
+In production, provide more resources to the Serve application.
 Learn more about how to configure KubeRay clusters [here](kuberay-config).
-- If have dependencies that need to be installed for the deployment, you can add them to the `runtime_env` in the Deployment code.
-Checkout [here](serve-handling-dependencies)
+- If you have dependencies that must be installed during deployment, you can add them to the `runtime_env` in the Deployment code.
+Learn more [here](serve-handling-dependencies)
 :::

 ```console